 The variability in edible dosage is a significant concern when it comes to cannabis edibles.
 This is especially true for home-cooked foods.
 It’s much easier to overdose from an edible than it is from smoking marijuana or other forms of use.
 Because it takes time for the effects of a consumable to be perceived, a person might mistake a lack of feeling, meaning he didn’t eat enough of the substance to get high and consume more.
 This dramatically increases the chances of an overdose.

 Too much cannabis can lead to hallucinations, paranoia, anxiety, psychosis, and motor impairment.
 For first-time users, it’s best to start with a low dose and with other people around, just in case.

 Like other forms of use, laws, and rules concerning edible cannabis vary from the state-level laws down to the local, and across state lines.
 In general, consume cannabis edible privately and away from kids in areas where it’s legal.

 Like smoking and vaping marijuana, public use of edibles is basically illegal.
-This includes in vehicles, whether it’s your own or someone else’s.
+This includes vehicles, whether it’s your own or someone else’s.
 Edible forms of cannabis may be easier to hide, but it’s not worth the risk of getting caught.
 Before trying cannabis edibles for the first time, know the laws regarding use in your location.

 Excellent food choices to start with that you can easily make at home include marijuana-infused cooking oil and butter.
 Use them in place of your regular products.
 They may quickly become your go-to favorites.
-Once you have a solid understanding of the basic of cannabis edibles, you can branch out and try recipes from cookbooks, websites, or your favorite marijuana cooking show.
+Once you have a solid understanding of the basics of cannabis edibles, you can branch out and try recipes from cookbooks, websites, or your favorite marijuana cooking show.